Alexandra Palace: 20th century

+In 1977 the Greater London Council (GLC) considered a £20 million proposal to redevelop Alexandra Park into a multi-sport complex constructed around a shared football ground for two North London clubs, Arsenal and Tottenham Hotspur.
+The 75,000-seat stadium would have required a new transit connection, either a monorail line or a branch of the Piccadilly line, and private funding.
+The proposal was rejected by the GLC after local opposition cited the potential for hooliganism in the area.

-Early in 1980, Haringey council took over the trusteeship of Alexandra Palace from the GLC, intending to refurbish the building but just six months later, during Capital Radio's Jazz Festival, a fire started under the organ and quickly spread.
+Early in 1980 Haringey Council took over the trusteeship of Alexandra Palace from the GLC, insuring it for £31 million, intending to refurbish the building but just six months later, during Capital Radio's Jazz Festival, a fire started under the organ and quickly spread.
 It destroyed half the building.
 Again the outer walls survived and the eastern parts, including the theatre and the BBC Television studios and aerial mast, were saved.
-Parts of the famous organ were destroyed, though it had been dismantled for repairs so some parts (including nearly all the pipework) were away from the building in store.
-Some of the damage to the palace was repaired immediately but Haringey council overspent on the restoration, creating a £30 million deficit.
-It was then reopened to the public in 1988 under a new management team headed by Louis Bizat.
+Parts of the famous organ were destroyed, though it had been dismantled for repairs so some parts, including nearly all the pipework, were away from the building in store.
+Some of the damage to the Palace was repaired immediately, but Haringey Council overspent on the restoration, creating a £30 million deficit.
+The Palace was reopened to the public in 1988 under a new management team headed by Louis Bizat.
 Later the council was heavily criticised for the overspend in a report by Project Management International.

-In 1991, the attorney-general stated that the overspending by the council as trustee was unlawful and so could not be charged to the charity.
-The council for some years did not accept this politically embarrassing finding and instead maintained that the charity "owed" the council £30 million, charged compound interest on what it termed a "debt" (which eventually rose to a claim of some £60 million), and to recoup it tried to offer the whole palace for sale.
+In 1991 the Attorney General stated that the overspending by the council as trustee was unlawful, and so could not be charged to the charity.
+The council for some years did not accept this finding and instead maintained that the charity "owed" the council £30 million, charged compound interest on what it termed a "debt", which eventually rose to a claim of some £60 million, and to recoup it tried to offer the whole palace for sale.

 An ice rink was installed at Alexandra Palace in 1990.
-Primarily intended for public skating, it has also housed ice hockey teams including the Haringey Racers, the Haringey Greyhounds, the London Racers and now the Haringey Huskies, as well as a figure skating club, the Alexandra Palace Amateur Ice Skating Club.
+Primarily intended for public skating, it has also housed ice hockey teams including the Harringay Racers, the Haringey Greyhounds, the London Racers and now the Haringey Huskies, as well as a figure skating club, the Alexandra Palace Amateur Ice Skating Club.